DenialBagel/DenialBagel.github.io/content/blog/bookstore/bookstore.md

 However, yesterday's visit to the bookstore made me wonder if that's still the case.

 When I entered the reading corner, I saw three people on the benches, two ladies and one man.
 I was curious about what they were reading, but then I quickly realized everyone was on their phones.
-None of them had a book in hand or even nearby.
+None of them had a book in hand.

 <figure>
   <img